 This needs to be done only once.
-After the command is executed the BaseConfig.xml is updated.
+After the command is executed, BaseConfig.xml is updated.

-IMPORTANT!
+MPORTANT!
 You can minimize the Tracking Hub console program, but it should be kept running at all time.

-To Start the Studio Manager
+3.4.2 Start the Studio Manager

-- 1. Start the Studio Manager: - <double-click> the icon on the desktop 0 , or - <right-click> the desktop icon and select Open from the context menu - 2.
-In the Tracking Hub login window enter the required details: - Network Adapter: Select a network adapter from the Network Adapter List - Tracking Hub: Select a Host from the drop-down list

-Note: Under certain conditions, such as the server being located on a different network sub-net, the host will not appear in the list.
+- 1. Start the Studio Manager: - 2.
+In the Tracking Hub login window enter the required details: - · Network Adapter: Select a network adapter from the Network Adapter List. - · Tracking Hub: Select a Host from the drop-down list.
+Under certain conditions, such as the server being located on a different network sub-net, the host will not appear in the list.
 The host name or IP address can then be entered manually.